deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

 More precisely, this means that you can allow `192.168.0.100` in the network `192.168.0.0/24` in one zone, and `172.24.0.100` in the network `172.24.0.0/18` in an another zone, which means that you wouldn't need BGP anymore.

-However, MetalLB 0.13.0 is not yet available at the time of writing.
+However, MetalLB 0.13.0 is not yet available at the time of writing, and BGP is a sure-fire.

 :::

 Your router must be capable of using BGP.
-If not, you should use an appliance with BGP capabilities (like pfSense, or just a Linux machine with BIRD).
+If not, you should use an appliance with BGP capabilities (like OPNsense, OpenWRT, vyOS, or Linux with BIRD).

 ```yaml title="cfctl.yaml > spec > k0s > spec > extensions > helm > charts[]"
 - name: metallb